Dothan Dog Attack Lawyer

 Like every state, Alabama has a statute of limitations that applies to personal injury claims, including claims arising from dog attacks.
 This is the amount of time that an injured person has to file a claim.
 In Alabama, the statute of limitations expires two years from the date of the injury.
-If you fail to file a lawsuit within this time period, you can lose your right to recover any compensation.
+According to Alabama dog bite laws, if you fail to file a lawsuit within this time period, you can lose your right to recover any compensation.

 Because of the statute of limitations for dog bite claims in Alabama, you should get in touch with Gartlan Injury Law as soon as you are ready to take action.
-We will need time to investigate your case and take other steps to prepare your case for filing.
+Our Alabama dog bite lawyers will need time to investigate your case and take other steps to prepare your case for filing.
 We want to make sure that any claim that we file on your behalf is timely.

-Get Help Today from an Experienced Dothan Dog Attack Attorney
+Get Help Today from an Experienced Dothan Dog Bite Attorney

-Our experienced legal team at Gartlan Injury Law is driven by our genuine passion for helping people through tough situations.
+Our experienced Dothan AL legal team at Gartlan Injury Law is driven by our genuine passion for helping people through tough situations.
 We understand the heavy burden that a dog attack injury can place on victims and their families.
 You can count on Aaron Gartlan to be your voice in the courtroom and at the negotiation table and fight aggressively for the compensation you deserve.
-To learn more, contact us today and receive a free review of your case.
+We can help you pursue compensation for your medical bills, lost wages, and pain and suffering.
+To learn more, contact an animal bite lawyer today and receive a free review of your case.